 Changes in your financial position or market circumstances demand regular evaluation of your strategic risks and return objectives.
 To what degree are your long-term and short-term strategic objectives still feasible?
 Are risks still within the risk budget?
 Which changes are required in your investment policy?
-The Ortec Finance Risk Navigator service provides insight into these relevant questions from an organisation-specific holistic balance sheet perspective.
+Ortec Finance’s strategic risk management (SRM) service Navigator provides insight into these relevant questions from an organisation-specific holistic balance sheet perspective.

 Different challenges, one solution